Ron Hardy

 Ron Hardy (May 8, 1958 – March 2, 1992) was an American, Chicago, Illinois-based DJ and record producer of early house music.
 He is well known for playing records at the Muzic Box, a Chicago house music club.
 Decades after his death, he is recognized for his innovative edits and mixes of disco, soul music, funk and early house music.

 Early career

 Hardy started his career in 1974 in Chicago's gay club Den One.
-Here, with a set-up of two turntables, a mixer and a reel-to-reel tape-deck, he played long nights of underground black dance music.
+Here, with a set-up of two turntables, a mixer and a reel-to-reel tape-deck, he played long nights of underground dance music.
 Around 1977, he went to work in Los Angeles.
 At the end of 1982, when DJ Frankie Knuckles left the Warehouse to open the Power Plant, Ron Hardy DJed at the Warehouse's new location until Robert Williams renamed it "The Music Box."
 Producer Chip E. introduced Hardy to recording music in 1986 when the two mixed "Donnie" by The It (featuring Chip E., Larry Heard, Robert Owens, and Harri Dennis).
 From humble beginnings, Hardy's contributions to house music are considered influential.